fooof-tools/fooof/README.md

 `$ pip install fooof`

+Note that this will install only the core (non-optional) fooof requirements.

+If you don't already have matplotlib, and want to include it for plotting functionally, install fooof by:

+`$ pip install fooof[plot]`

+If you want to include the requirement for running the test suite, install as:

+`pip install fooof[tests]`

+If you want to install fooof with all optional dependencies, install as:

+`pip install fooof[all]`

 ## Development Branch

 To get the lastest, development version, you can get the code using git:

 `$ git clone https://github.com/voytekresearch/fooof`

-To then install the development version (without making changes), move into the directory you cloned and run:
+To then install the development version (without making changes to it), move into the directory you cloned and run:

 `$ pip install .`